-The grand total for all expenditures budgeted for the 2018-19 fiscal year for the School District of Marshfield is \$72,230,554.
-The General fund comprises 69% of this total.
-This total amount reflects an estimated 26.5% increase from unaudited totals in fiscal year 2018.
-This unusual increase is due to anticipated borrowing for renovations to the school district athletic facilities that will be largely reimbursed over time from private donations.
-Borrowing was necessary to bridge the payments between expenses due and private donated revenue.
+The grand total for all expenditures budgeted for the 2019-20 fiscal year for the School District of Marshfield is \$67,524,903.
+The General fund comprises 75% of this total.
+This total amount reflects an estimated 3.9% increase from unaudited totals in fiscal year 2019.

 The following page displays a table showing a summary of revenues and expenditures for all funds, and provides a comparison of the current year to the previous four years.

-GOVERNMENTAL AND PROPRIETARY FUNDS

-Combined Statement of Revenues, Expenses and Change in Net Position - Historical
+GOVERNMENTAL AND PROPRIETARY FUNDSCombined Statement of Revenues, Expenses and Change in Net Position - Historical